microsoft/azuredevopslabs/labs/vstsextend/aspdotnet/README.md

    ![Release Summary](images/release_summary.png)

-1. Login to the [Azure Portal](https://portal.azure.com) and search a **Resource Group** with the name **ASPDOTNET**.
+1. Login to the [Azure Portal](https://portal.azure.com) and search for a **Resource Group** named **ASPDOTNET**.

    ![Azure Resources](images/azure_resources.png)

-1. Browse to either the Dev or Staging web application from the resource group to validate that the changes have been deployed successfully.
+1. Browse to either the deployed Dev or Staging web application from the resource group to validate that the changes have been deployed successfully.

    ![Overview](images/partsunlimited_overview.png)